mulukenm/python-from-scratch/README.md

 # python-from-scratch

 This is compilation of codes to learn Python from scratch.
-The codes are assembled mainly based on Python Crash Course by  Eric Matthes.
+The codes are assembled from different sources.